Zezombye/blog/articles/noproof.md

 1. The papyrus talks about a "river of blood", consistent with the 2nd plague where Moses turns the Nile into blood (<BibleVerse v="Exodus 7:20-21" t="Moses and Aaron did just as the Lord had commanded.
 He raised his staff in the presence of Pharaoh and his officials and struck the water of the Nile, and all the water was changed into blood.
 The fish in the Nile died, and the river smelled so bad that the Egyptians could not drink its water.
 Blood was everywhere in Egypt."/>).

-2. It claims that "gold and lapis lazuli, silver and turquoise, carnelian and amethyst, Ibhet-stone and [...] are strung on the necks of maidservants."
+2. It claims that "gold and lapis lazuli, silver and turquoise, carnelian and amethyst, Ibhet-stone and [unknown] are strung on the necks of maidservants."
 This is consistent with <BibleVerse v="Exodus 12:35-36" t="The Israelites did as Moses instructed and asked the Egyptians for articles of silver and gold and for clothing.
 The Lord had made the Egyptians favorably disposed toward the people, and they gave them what they asked for; so they plundered the Egyptians."/> where God mind controls the Egyptians to let the Israelites plunder them before leaving.

 3. The passages "Those who were Egyptians [have become] foreigners and are thrust aside.", "Behold, serving-men have become masters of butlers" and "The troops whom we marshaled for ourselves have turned into foreigners and have taken to ravaging." can be interpreted to refer to the Israelites no longer being enslaved.